slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 client_id | The client ID.
-You get this information whe the client was created.
+You get this information when the client was created.
 This parameter is required. address1   | Street address.
 This parameter is required. address2   | Second line of street address.
 This parameter is not required. city      | City name.
 This parameter is required. state     | State name.
 This parameter is required. zip       | Zipcode.
-This parameter is required. force     | Wheter the address will be forced or not (1 or 0).
+This parameter is required. force     | Wether the address will be forced or not (1 or 0).
 This parameter is not required.